saghul/njk/README.md

-# njk: Powerful templating in a small package
+# njk: powerful portable templating

-*njk* is a single binary command like application designed to providfe powerful templating capabilities using environment variables.
+*njk* is a single binary command line application designed to provide powerful templating capabilities using environment variables.

-It's primary use is to build configuration files at boot time in containerized environments.
+Its primary use is to build configuration files at boot time in containerized environments.

 *njk* stands on shoulders of giants.
-It uses [Nunjucks](https://mozilla.github.io/nunjucks/) as the templating library and [QuickJS](https://bellard.org/quickjs/) as the runtime.
-The result is a statically linked binary which is < 1MB.
+It uses [Nunjucks](https://mozilla.github.io/nunjucks/) as the templating engine and [QuickJS](https://bellard.org/quickjs/) as the runtime.
+The result is **a statically linked binary which is < 1MB**.

 **NOTE:** Windows is not currently supported.